-The CEO of a group of London hospitals has told the Dutch newspaper Algemeen Dagblad that he has received instructions from the British government to make concrete plans for two million Londoners to receive a COVID-19 vaccine in December.
+The CEO of a group of London hospitals has told the Dutch newspaper Algemeen Dagblad that he has received instructions from the British government to make concrete plans for two million Londoners to receive the new coronavirus vaccine in early December.

 Dutchman Marcel Levi is the CEO of University College London Hospitals (UCLH) as well as a professor and dean at University College London.
 He heads seven teaching hospitals in London.

 In an interview published in Algemeen Dagblad this morning (Saturday, October 31), Levi said that concrete plans are underway for the vaccination to be administered to millions of people in the United Kingdom starting in early December.

 - On the crowdsourcing platform Kickstarter, there’s a negative relationship between narcissism and successful funding, new research finds.

 - A recent study discovers that healthy narcissism correlates with more voting, greater law-abidingness, and more community involvement.